deedeethan/Bookmark/README.md

 # Bookmark
 Android app to keep track of all the books you're currently reading
-* Add books you're reading and page numbers
+* Add books and page numbers
 * Delete books you've finished
-* Create lists of related books
+* Create and save lists of related books
 * View and delete completed lists
 * Work in progress, started Jan 2015